-Short and to the point, yet conveying fun – perfect.
+Short and to the point, yet conveying the fun Miniclip is known for – perfect.

 For those who don’t know the Webby’s have a slightly unusual rule about speeches in that they can only be 5 words long.
 This introduces some very creative, and a few rather daft, speeches and avoids the gushing ridiculousness the Oscars and other shows are known for.

 My favourites (apart from ours obviously) include…

 - Best Navigation/Structure – Flickr – “Sorry about the tag clouds”

 - Radio – AccuRadio – “Assuming hyphenateds are allowed..
 Woo-hoo!”

 - School/University – School of Visual Arts Web site – “Ten grand?
 Two shitty tables!”